 - The disease has become resistant to some medicines used to treat it.
 This makes the vaccine even more important.

 - Healthy children younger than age 2 should get 4 doses of the vaccine on this schedule:

 - One dose at 2 months of age

 - One dose at 4 months of age

 - One dose at 6 months of age

-Children with any of the conditions listed above should probably also get a different pneumococcal vaccine, the pneumococcal polysaccharide vaccine (PPSV23).
+Children with any of the above conditions should also get a second type of pneumococcal vaccine, the pneumococcal polysaccharide vaccine (PPSV23).
 Ask your doctor if this recommendation applies to your child.